Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.rst

 Overview
 --------

-Reports a quick overview about the host dimensions, its IP addresses and installed software:
+Reports a quick overview about the host dimensions, its IP addresses (if the Python module ``netifaces`` is installed) and deployed software:

 * Software: lists well-known packages installed by your package manager
 * Apps (if any): manually installed software that resides in ``/home``, ``/opt`` and ``/var/www/html``